Maartii/Jester/README.md

 ## Credits

-- All the developers and contributors to the [Impostor project](https://github.com/Impostor/Impostor)
+- All the developers and contributors to the [Impostor](https://github.com/Impostor/Impostor) project.
 - And a huge thanks to all of my friends who helped test this plugin!

 ## Donate